Sreehari-Sundaran/Descriptive-Statistics-Case-Study-Project/README.md

-# Descriptive_Statistics_Case_Study_Project
+# Descriptive Statistics Case Study Project
-Application of Univariate,bivariate Plots
+Application of Univariate,bivariate Plots on an employee data set to derive observations